Iran executes second anti-government protester

 The demonstrations turned into a popular revolt by furious Iranians from all layers of society, posing one of the worst legitimacy challenges to the clerical leadership since the 1979 revolution.

-Iran’s hanging of another young man, Mohsen Shekari, on Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran during protests, has been widely condemned by the United States and its allies.
+Iran’s hanging of another young man, Mohsen Shekari, last Thursday convicted of injuring a security guard with a knife and blocking a street in Tehran during protests, has been widely condemned by the US and its allies.

-Iran’s state media aired footage of a man, which they identified as Rahnavard, stabbing another man who fell against a parked motor-cycle and then stabbing another person immediately after.
+Iran’s state media aired footage of a man, which they identified as Mr Rahnavard, stabbing another man who fell against a parked motorcycle, and then stabbing another person immediately after.

+As many as 18,259 protesters were believed to have been arrested, it said.

-While the United Nations says the protests have cost more than 300 lives, a top Iranian state security body has said that 200 people, including members of the security forces, had died in the unrest.
+While the United Nations said the protests had cost more than 300 lives, a top Iranian state security body has said that 200 people, including members of the security forces, had died in the unrest.

 – AAP